|

-WTVT's Tampa Studio/Tower |
+WTVT's Tampa Studio/Tower

 WTVT's original building in 1956.

 A former Greek restaurant was hastily converted into Channel 13's first studio facility in early 1955.
-Offices were placed in what was formerly a kitchen, and the dining room became the station's one and only studio.
+Offices were placed in what was formerly a kitchen, and the dining room became the stations one and only studio.
 WTVT began broadcasting on April 1, 1955, and became an overnight success in the burgeoning Tampa Bay television market.

-As WTVT employees strained to work in the confined studio and makeshift offices, a major change in management would soon take the facility to a new level.
-In August of 1956, the original owners of WTVT, Walter Tison's Tampa Television Company, sold Channel 13 for around $3,500,000 to the WKY Radiophone Company, a unit of the Oklahoma Publishing Company and publisher of Oklahoma City's daily newspaper.
+As WTVT employees strained to work in the relatively confined studio and makeshift offices, a major change in management would soon take the facility to a new level.
+In August of 1956, the original owners of WTVT, Walter Tison's Tampa TV Company, sold Channel 13 for around $3,500,000 to the WKY Radiophone Company, a unit of the Oklahoma Publishing Company and publisher of Oklahoma City's daily newspaper.
 Later known as Gaylord Broadcasting, the company brought fresh capital to WTVT and a new General Manager from WKY-TV, P.A.
 "Buddy" Sugg.
 Sugg revealed plans to expand the crowded facility, which was fortunately situated on a large piece of property - - about 1 city block square.
 There would mean plenty of room for future expansion.

-This 1956 plan takes the original restaurant and adds a
+This 1956 plan takes the original restaurant and adds a studio and office space.

-The building would serve until its demolition in
+The building would serve until its demolition in 1989.

 On the station's west wing, the new Studio B would accommodate larger productions.
 Offices for traffic and production would border Studio B on the second floor.
 On the east wing, new offices would be built for the station's management, along with a conference room and screening room.